TABurrows/taburrows.github.io/_docs/google-cloud/service-control-design.md

 If your org complies with standards such as PCI DSS, you might want to have a separate perimeter around regulated data.

+Additionally if you host independent 3rd party tenants such as partners or customers, consider defining a perimeter for each tenant.
+If you consider data movement from one of these tenants to another to be exfiltration, it is recommended to implement a separate perimeter.

+## Perimeter Design